 With determinism on the other hand, our choices do matter, even though “our choices” are ultimately not authored by our conscious selves, our egos.
-Determinism does not require the belief in any “supernatural forces” or “beings,” but simply states that all things of the natural, causal universe obey natural laws; and everything which happens within this system – including our very sense of “self” – our egos, along with all of our thoughts, actions, decisions, and “choices,” occur as the result of an intricate chain of cause and effect, because nothing can ever escape or step “outside” or “beyond” the stream of cause and effect.
-This is yet one more reason why our sense of “self,” or having an “immortal soul” must be false, since even these conceptions and beliefs can only exist within the stream of relativity – of cause and effect, to have any meaning.
-That is because meaning itself requires cause and effect; since “uncaused” or “random” causes can by definition, have no meaning as stated previously.
-There is no “free-will force” that is “beyond” the stream of cause and effect and the laws of physics, which is yet another reason why “free will” is an illusion.
+Determinism does not require the belief in any “supernatural beings” or “forces,” but simply states that all things of the natural, causal universe obey natural laws; and everything which happens within this system – including our very sense of “self” – our egos, along with all of our thoughts, actions, decisions, and “choices,” occur as the result of an intricate chain of cause and effect, because nothing can ever escape or step “outside” or “beyond” the stream of cause and effect.
+This is yet one more reason why our sense of “self,” or having an “immortal soul” must be false, since even these conceptions and beliefs can only exist within the stream and context of relativity – of cause and effect, to have any meaning.
+That is because meaning itself is the context of cause and effect, since “uncaused” or “random” causes can by definition, have no meaning as stated previously.
+There is no “extra” part of us – no “free will force” that is “beyond” the stream of cause and effect and the laws of physics, which is yet another reason why “free will” is an illusion.
 Again – double standards are always false like “round squares,” and can therefore never make our desired views of reality to be true.
-That is why positing some “free-will force,” “spiritual realms,” or the “soul” for which different standards apply – that which is somehow “beyond” the laws of physics is false.
+That is why positing some “extra” part of us – some “free will force,” “spiritual realms,” or the “soul” for which different standards apply – that which is somehow “beyond” the laws of physics is false.

 Determinism simply states that each action brings its inevitable consequence, and nothing – including our choices, as well as our sense of “morality” and “values,” along with our feelings and actions, fall “outside” of this closed deterministic system.
 That is why even our “choices,” actions, and values are not “freely chosen” by our conscious selves, but are instead the inevitable product of influences we are ultimately not conscious of.
 From a deterministic point of view, we are never “victims,” nor truly “blessed” per say, because we are not being “blessed” nor “victimized” by any “being” or some “supernatural intelligent force” working for or against us.
 Since there are no “supernatural beings and forces,” then we cannot be a victim, nor a “specially blessed” person, because there is no “will,” no “plan” as such, from a “being” or “entity” that is “responsible” for the “fortunes” or “misfortunes” which befall us.
 In a deterministic world, nothing has inherent value, since the concept of value itself depends on sentient, intelligent creatures that are able to make value judgments of their experience.
 In the deterministic world of cause and effect, things fall to the ground from the pull of gravity.
 The fact things fall is not “good” or “bad,” and neither “happy” nor “sad,” but simply the result of gravitational pull.
 When things “good” or “bad” happen in our lives, it is simply the result of causality.
 How we judge the “pleasure” or “pain” such events bring to our egos is where we create our value judgments of these things – our very judgments of that which we call “good” and “bad,” relative to our subjective experience.
 With determinism, things happen as the natural result of action and consequence, and is not anyone’s fault, credit, blame, or praise, since all which happens – including our choices, and even our feelings about them, are the inevitable result of the egoless and therefore impersonal, mechanical laws of physics – the causality of action and consequence, cause and effect.
 The bottom line is, fatalism is egotism, while determinism is egoless, since no “beings,” no “egos,” are ultimately and truly “responsible” for anything.